phunanon/uMod/README.md

   - **MirrorGuild**: mirrors messages from entire guild into one channel
   - **Purge**: deletes a number of messages in a channel
   - **ChannelBan**: prevents a user from sending messages in a channel
+    - these are automatically restored if the user leaves and joins again
   - **Alerts**: sends a message to a channel reacting to a specific event
     - Events: join, leave, role assignment, role restoration, moderation note, moderator action (ban, unban, kick, timeout, channel ban)
     - Criteria: user ID, role ID, message pattern